Dr. Mark Hughes

-Before my undergraduate degree I worked as an accounts clerk in the Office for National Statistics, I then obtained a degree in Electrical Engineering from the University of Warwick in 2002.
-I received my PhD in optoelectronics in 2007 from the Optoelectronics Research Centre, University of Southampton; here, my research focused on transition metal doping of, and femtosecond laser writing of waveguides in, chalcogenide glasses.
 After my PhD I took a post-doc position in Japan at Toyota Technological Institute, where my research focused on bismuth and nickel doped oxide glasses and glass-ceramics, and waveguide writing in oxide glasses.
 After this I moved to Nagoya University, where I worked on carbon nanotube based optical devices.
-In 2011, I moved to the Advanced Technology Institute, University of Surrey, where worked on material characterisation and device fabrication of ion implanted glass thin films, which was published in Nature Comms.
-I also worked on donor impurities in silicon for quantum technologies and modelling of rare-earths, which was published Advanced Functional Materials.
-In 2015 I was offered a Lectureship at the University of Salford where I am module coordinator for electricity and electronics and 2nd year labs, I also teach 2nd year properties of matter and final year MPhys practical labs.
+I then moved to the Advanced Technology Institute, University of Surrey, where I worked on material characterisation and device fabrication of ion implanted chalcogenide glasses.
+I then worked as a lecturer, then reader, in physics at the University of Salford.

 Areas of research

 Quantum computing, Ion implantation, Non-volatile memory devices, Solid-state electrolytes, Doped glasses, Carbon nanotube devices, Femtosecond laser written waveguides, Chalcogenides glasses